xal-rpi/sim_ros_framework/luamod/README.md

 ## Purpose

-This repository contains the XLab low-level controller mod for BeamNG.tech.
-It allows for external control of vehicles within the BeamNG.tech simulation environment via TCP commands, providing a bridge for custom AI or robotics applications to interact with the simulated vehicle physics.
-The mod includes components for sensor data retrieval, vehicle state management, and controller execution.
+This repository contains the XLab low-level controller mod for BeamNG.tech, which allows external control of vehicles via TCP commands.
+It provides a bridge for custom AI or robotics applications to interact with the simulated vehicle physics, including sensor data retrieval, vehicle state management, and controller execution.

 ## Prerequisites